svc333/overview/glossary/index.md

 ### private service
 {: #x7690456}

-A service that is visible only to members of a specified IBM Cloud organization.
+A service that is visible only to members of a specified {{site.data.keyword.cloud_notm}} organization.

 ### public cloud
 {: #x4585370}